lists

 self.assertEqual(list(), [])

-the test passes, this is how to make an empty list
+the test passes.
+This is how to make an empty list

 refactor: make it better